datracka-personal-organization/oman-documentation/client/input-task-create-microfrontends.md

-Please create 4 different microfrontends and the shell if needed all nested from the main "oman-client" folder.
+Please create 4 different micro-frontends and the shell if needed all nested from the main "oman-client" folder.

 As you already know each microfrontend will be his own app and will be able to